High-Dimensional Topological Insulators with Quaternionic Analytic Landau Levels: Abstract

 \section{Abstract}

-We study the 3D topological insulators in the continuum by coupling spin-$\frac{1}{2}$ fermions to the Aharonov-Casher $SU(2)$ gauge field.
+We study the 3D topological insulators in the continuum by coupling spin-$\frac{1}{2}$ fermions to the Aharonov-Casher SU(2) gauge field.
 They exhibit flat Landau levels in which orbital angular momentum and spin are coupled with a fixed helicity.
+The 3D lowest Landau level wavefunctions exhibit the quaternionic analyticity as a generalization of the complex analyticity of the 2D case.
 Each Landau level contributes one branch of gapless helical Dirac modes to the surface spectra, whose topological properties belong to the $\mathbb{Z}_{2}$-class.
-The lowest Landau level states exhibit the quaternionic analyticity as a generalization of the complex analyticity of the 2D case.
 The flat Landau levels can be generalized to an arbitrary dimension.
-Interaction effects and possible experimental realizations are also discussed.
+Interaction effects and experimental realizations are also studied.

 The 2D quantum Hall (QH) systems \cite{Klitzing1980,tsui1982} are among the earliest examples of quantum states characterized by topology \cite{thouless1982,haldane1988} rather than symmetry in condensed matter physics.
-Their magnetic band structures possess topological Chern numbers defined in time-reversal (TR) symmetry breaking systems \cite{thouless1982,kohmoto1985}.
+Their magnetic band structures possess topological Chern numbers defined in time-reversal (TR) symmetry breaking systems \cite{thouless1982,avron1983,niu1985,kohmoto1985,avron1990}.
 The consequential quantized charge transport originates from chiral edge modes \cite{laughlin1981,halperin1982}, a result from the chirality of Landau level wavefunctions.
 Current studies of TR invariant topological insulators (TIs) have made great success in both 2D and 3D.
-They are described by a $\mathbb{Z}_{2}$-invariant which is topologically stable with respect to TR invariant perturbations \cite{bernevig2006a,kane2005,kane2005a,fu2007,fu2007a,moore2007,bernevig2006, qi2008,roy2009,roy2010}.
+They are described by a $\mathbb{Z}_{2}$-invariant which is topologically stable with respect to TR invariant perturbations \cite{bernevig2006a,kane2005,kane2005a,fu2007,fu2007a,moore2007,bernevig2006, qi2008,roy2009,roy2010,hasan2010,qi2011}.
 On open boundaries, they exhibit odd numbers of gapless helical edge modes in 2D systems and surface Dirac modes in 3D systems.
 TIs have been experimentally observed through transport experiments \cite{konig2007,qu2010,xiong2012} and spectroscopic measurements \cite{roushan2009,hsieh2008,hsieh2009,xia2009,chen2009,alpichshev2010, zhang2009a}.